 Fold the sifted ingredients into the egg mixture till just combined then gently stir in bananas and zucchini.

-Pour into the greased pan and bake for 40 minutes or till a toothpick inserted in the middle comes out clean.
-Cool in the pan before removing.
+Pour into the greased pan and bake for 60 minutes or till a toothpick inserted in the middle comes out clean.

 - The fresher the zucchini, the more moisture it contains, making your zucchini bread tender and delicious.